Floodgate: inference for model-free variable importance: Methodology

 \subsection{Straightforward generalizations}

 Before moving onto extensions, we briefly address a few relatively straightforward generalizations of floodgate.

-\paragraph{Extending the mMSE gap.} The mMSE gap can be very naturally made invariant to the scale of $Y$ and bounded between 0 and 1 by dividing it by $\Var{Y}$.
-And since $\Var{Y}$ can be easily and asymptotically-normally estimated under weaker conditions than already assumed for floodgate's validity in Theorem~\ref{thm:main_general}, it is straightforward to extend the floodgate procedure and its validity to perform inference on the scale-free version $\Ij^2_{\text{sf}} = \Ij^2/\Var{Y}$.
+\paragraph*{Extending the mMSE gap} The mMSE gap can be very naturally made invariant to the scale of $Y$ and bounded between 0 and 1 by dividing it by $\Var{Y}$.
+And since $\Var{Y}$ can be easily and asymptotically-normally estimated under weaker conditions than already assumed for floodgate's validity in Theorem~\ref{thm:main_general}, it is straightforward to extend the floodgate procedure and its validity to perform inference on the scale-free version $\Ij^2_{\text{sf}} = \Ij^2/\Var{Y}$. \acc{We also consider two ways of extending the mMSE gap such that the key property of the MOVI in \citet{azadkia2019simple} is satisfied, i.e., the MOVI equals zero if \emph{and only if} $\jnull$.
+Details about defining the MOVIs and providing inference can be found in Appendices \ref{sec:max_mmse} and \ref{sec:kernelfg}.}